Historic Sites of Manitoba: Margaret Hayworth School No. 1426 (RM of St. Andrews)

 Among the teachers who worked at Margaret Hayworth school from 1939 to 1955, when it was a single-room facility, were Edith E. Kerr (1939-1940), Ethel Edwards (1940-1941), Myrtle Harrison (1941-1943), Louise Jones (1943-1944), A. C. Darge (1944-1945), A. Cockran (1945-1946), B. Grafton (1945-1946), Vida M. McKay (1946-1947), Gerald Lionel Kuran (1947-1949), A. I. Morrison (1949-1950), John Martens (1950-1951), Mrs. W. Harriott (1951-1952), V. Recksiedler (1952-1953), Janet Smith (1953-1954, 1955-1959), and Mary A. Purvis (1954-1955).
 A second classroom was added in the spring of 1959 and teachers from 1959 to 1969 were Marion Morrison (1959-1960), Joan Johnson (1960-1961), Grace Wakeman (1960-1961), Elizabeth Neskar (1960-1964), Myrtle Barnett (1961-1969), Miss Audrey Zieroth (1964-1965), Velma Oakes (1965-1967), Ian Barron (1967-1968), and Christine Lotz (1968-1969).

 In 1967, the school became part of the Lord Selkirk School Division and it closed two years later.
 The structure was sold, remodeled for use as residence, and destroyed by fire in 1975.
+The site is now occupied by modern residences.

 “Athenia survivors now being rushed to their homes,” Winnipeg Free Press, 14 September 1939, page 12.